 MicroNet strives to continually improve our products, and from time to time will release firmware updates for the MaxNAS.
 Firmware will either be made available on MicroNet's website or provided by MicroNet Technical Support.
-To access the Firmware Upgrade, navigate to "System" -> "Firmware Upgrade."
-Click Browse next to the
+To access

 Firmware entry box.
+Navigate to System -> Firmware entry box.
 Navigate and select your saved settings file.
 Click Apply to begin the upload and confirm the operation in the following confirmation dialog.